-- 1 Plug the printer power cord (1) into an AC outlet. - 2 Plug the printer cable (2) supplied with your printer into the printer port (3) 🕒 on the computer or on the (optional) port replicator. - \ Depending on the model you purchased.
-See the printed Specifications Guide for details on your model.
+- 1 Plug the printer power cord (1) into an AC outlet. - 2 Plug the printer cable (2) supplied with your printer into the printer port (3) 🕒 on the (optional) port replicator.

 Before connecting the printer, turn off the computer and the printer, and unplug the AC adapter and the power cord.